Feb. 27, 2022

 At individual levels, the traditional career models possessed problems.
 Imagine that you are an engineer or scientist and never desired to go into management.
 You solely had to deal with it.
 Maybe your organization had a great technical career track.
 Perhaps it didn’t.
 However, the key to a successful career model will mean matching individual needs to business needs.

-Josh bersin put forth a concept that works better.
+Josh Bersin put forth a concept that works better.

 In essence, organizational structure today is much more fluid.
 With the advent of more generalist tools that help facilitate specialist tasks, employees can now, more than ever, evaluate their interests and move diagonally, shift careers or even become entrepreneurs.

-In this new model, the individual development plan (IDP) was a synthesis of individual, organizational and societal demands.
+In this new career management model, the individual development plan (IDP) was a synthesis of individual, organizational and societal demands.
 A person’s career trajectory will be based on interests, competencies, business goals, networking and other opportunities.
 No more gatekeeping management professionals.